DanteAlonsoHT/Create_my_own_python_linters/README.md

 To get a local copy up and running follow these simple example steps.
 - Open terminal
-- Clone this project by command `git clone https://github.com/DanteAlonsoHT/Create_my_own_python_linters.git`
+- Clone this project with the command `git clone https://github.com/DanteAlonsoHT/Create_my_own_python_linters.git`
 - `Cd Create_my_own_python_linters` folder
 - Run `bin/python_linters.rb` with Ruby in your terminal